How simple it is, when you hear intellectual property attorneys describe the difference of both: copyright and trademark laws.

 If you don't have a trademark or copyright you may not be able to sue another party for infringement on your logo.

-As we already established, copyright is responsible for the ownership of the artistic work, while trademark protects your brand authenticity.
+As we already established, copyright is responsible for the ownership of the artistic work, while trademark a logo only protects your brand authenticity.

 To specify, trademark protection relates more to confusion in the global/local market, rather than to the unauthorized use of the logo.